LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch returns a 400-error along with cause of the error in the response body.
+Elasticsearch returns a 400-error along with the cause of the error in the response body.
 This HTTP status starts with a 4, meaning that something is off with the query syntax.

 ![image](https://user-images.githubusercontent.com/60980933/125475180-2f09f7e2-ab54-4a48-a0ac-622848035584.png)